Yale Pulls Honorary Degree From Bill Cosby, The First Time In The School's History

 "Yale is committed to both the elimination of sexual misconduct and the adherence to due process.
 We reaffirm that commitment with our action today."

-More than 20 other American colleges and universities had already revoked the honorary degrees they gave to Cosby before his conviction, according to the Associated Press.
+More than 20 other American colleges and universities had already revoked the honorary degrees they gave to Cosby before his conviction, according to The Associated Press.

 And like Yale, Cosby's alma mater, Temple University, Carnegie Mellon University, Notre Dame, and Johns Hopkins University all rescinded their honorary degrees after his guilty verdict.